C-Rodg/Taste/README.md

 ## TODO:

-- build out login screen
+LOGIN:

+- hook up requests for login screen: click 'Get Started' and go to facebook auth or call our internal auth endpoint?
-  - single screen with one button that kicks it all off. new user response would go to a collect data/edit profile screen. existing will just go to app
+- new user response would go to collect data/edit profile screen
+- fix styling on login page

+SWIPE:

 - build out swipe screen

+OTHER:

 - create logo

 ## Contributors